ejw-data/proj-key-inventory/notes.md

 ### Views

 * Buildings - allows building to be selected from dropdown and shows that buildings spaces.
 Add/Update/Delete to that rooms list.

+### Interactive menus
+*  Since the dropdown form options are populated at the time of the page load, the form fields are not affected by the changes in other field settings.
+*  To make it interactive, I will add an event listener on a field and it will modify the DOM of another field using D3.
+I think I will just need an api that will take the parameter and return all the other form data.
+* For example, the key quest form has building as an input.
+The event listener will be triggered on the change of that field and this input will be used in an API that returns a dictionary of {'floors':[], 'wings':[], 'rooms':[]}.
+The basic process would be to d3.select the 2nd dropdown and then bind the data to the element and then clear out the html and then pass a function that updates each element.